 After spending some time getting to know the students, and what they wished to gain from their experience, I found that they were unsure themselves what Skoog was and were approaching it more as a form of “work”, where they would follow a score, press the corresponding colours and look to move onto the next task.
 What I wanted them to do was to connect with the Skoog as an instrument.
 To find their sound with Skoog.

 I made it my goal to try and get my students to really connect with the Skoog as their instrument and to engage with the sounds they were creating and controlling when they touched the Skoog.

 Most of my lesson plans were to help the students understand that within the Skoog was the opportunity to recreate almost any sound they wished.
-One of the ways I did this was with one class we would all choose our favourite instrument from the selection the class room had and I would ask them to play something on it.
-Whether it was just blow into a whistle, or bang a drum.
+One of the ways I did this was with one class we would all choose our favorite instrument from the selection the classroom had and I would ask them to play something on it.
+Whether it was just a blow into a whistle, or bang a drum.
 I would then record the sounds they made into the Skoog and map a different sound to each button.
 We did this using the OS X software for Skoog.

 They would then have to find their instrument in the Skoog.
 Another part of this lesson idea was to record a selection of notes from one instrument and ask them to play call and response style along with myself where I would play a small pattern on an instrument and they would repeat it on the Skoog.
 This gave the opportunity to play along with someone using the Skoog as an instrument.

 This along with a range of other lessons and activities have allowed the students at Saltersgate to connect with the Skoog and build their confidence enough to not only perform on their own music, play along with favourite songs on their favourite instruments but some students have also formed a band with the Skoog and performed Deep Purple’s “Smoke on the Water” at the end of year concert.